 2018 – today

-In its current version, the logo looks different than before, although all the elements remain the same.
-It’s just that the icon with a flying bird is now to the left of the name of the air carrier, and the phrase “Turkish Airlines” instead of sky blue has again become black.
+Although all elements remain the same, the logo looks different in its current version.
+Only the icon with the flying bird is now located to the left of the airline’s name, and the phrase “Turkish Airlines” has again become black instead of sky blue.

 Font and Colors

-The logo of the Turkish aviation company used the image of a bird from the very beginning.
-Over the years, it has evolved from a subtle abstract stroke into a full-fledged winged symbol of flight.
-The bird is directed upward at a slight angle, which is very reminiscent of an airplane takeoff.
-It has a long beak, and its tail and wings touch the edge of the red circle, interrupting it at two points.
-The full name of the air carrier is located behind the icon.
-On airplanes, it is located at the front above the portholes, while a white bird adorns a highly protruding tail.
+The Turkish airline’s logo has always featured a bird.
+Over the years, from a barely noticeable abstract stroke, it has turned into a full-fledged winged symbol of flight.
+The bird is directed upwards at a slight angle, like an airplane taking off.
+It has a long beak, and its tail and wings touch the edge of the red circle, breaking it at two points.
+The carrier’s full name is displayed behind the icon.
+Above airplane portholes, a white bird adorns the prominently protruding tail.

-For its identity, the company has chosen a simple, well-readable, and sleek typeface.
+The company chose a simple, legible, elegant font for its identity.
 The font is called Proxima Nova ExtraBold and is a revision of Proxima Sans.
 It successfully combines a geometric shape and a modern look.
-Its author is Mark Simonson.
-In the color scheme, everything is also stable: red, blue, and black are the main choices of the Turkish air carrier.
+Its creator is Mark Simonson.
+The color palette is also stable: red, blue, and black – the primary options for the Turkish carrier.

-Like many other airlines, the Turkish Airlines logo depicts a bird – the symbol of flight.
-The designers did not detail it but used an abstract drawing not to betray the brand’s tradition.
-The silhouette is directed upwards, like a taking-off airplane.
+Like many other airlines, Turkish Airlines’ logo depicts a bird, a symbol of flight, but the designers did not specify which bird; instead, they used an abstract drawing to preserve the brand’s tradition.
+The silhouette points upward, like an airplane taking off.

-Turkish Airlines received three stars for the quality of service, cleanliness, food, and comfort.
-Some of the food and drinks offered on board were awarded four stars.
-And the luxury seats in the Boeing 787 and A350 have been rated five stars.
+Turkish Airlines received three stars for service quality, cleanliness, food, and comfort.
+Some dishes and drinks offered on board were awarded four stars.
+The luxurious seats in the Boeing 787 and A350 aircraft were rated five stars.

 Is Turkish Airlines a 5-star airline?

-In 2019, the Turkish carrier was named a ‘5 Star Global Airline’ in APEX Official Airline Ratings.
+In 2019, the Turkish carrier was awarded the “5-star global airline” title in the APEX Official Airline Ratings.

 Which country owns Turkish Airlines?

-The Republic of Turkey owns 49.12% of Turkish Airlines stock, while the rest is freely traded on the market.
+The Republic of Turkey owns 49.12% of Turkish Airlines’ shares, while the remaining shares are publicly traded.